 Digital transformation provides more customer insight

 Do you notice how some companies these days seem to know what you want before you ask them?
 Or, their products are created in such a way that it seems like they’re reading your mind?
 It’s not magic, it’s analytics.
 These companies are taking advantage of digital technologies to better understand their prospects and customers.
+For instance, they may add subtitles to video content, which can provide additional insights into customer preferences based on the languages and communication methods they engage with most.
 They’re gathering insights from customer interactions and using that data to constantly improve.

 “Digital transformation allows us to improve the customer experience in increasingly efficient ways,” explains Gray.
 “We can use data-driven insights gained from digital marketing to better understand our customers.
 Going digital allows us to track and analyze data that is instrumental to our success.
 The data can allow us to make hyper-specific targeted campaigns that attract customers and maximize our conversions.”